-Athletes are assessed against factors outlined at 5.1 through 5.4, and are deemed capable of progressing to Developing within prescribed timeframes 12 months Must show improvement in the areas identified in the IPP Non-Podium Pathway Category Athlete Category Description Key Performance Indicators Time in Category Associate Athlete who does not fulfil the categorisation criteria but demonstrates potential and/or contributes and adds value to the DTE.
+Athlete Categorisation - Non-Podium Pathway Category Category Category Description Performance Indicators Time in Category Associate Athlete who does not fulfil the categorisation criteria but demonstrates potential and/or contributes and adds value to the DTE.
 Selection at the absolute discretion of the National Categorisation Panel (NCP).
-Considerations: Athletes selected for a National Team to compete at a BME and do not fall in the above categories; or whose performance standards do not currently demonstrate medal potential for future BME Identified athletes who add significant value to the DTE Undefined - until progressing into the Podium Pathway; or until no longer meeting the KPIs for Associate.
+Athletes selected for a National Team to compete at a BME and do not fall in the above categories; or whose performance standards do not currently demonstrate medal potential for future BME Identified athletes who add significant value to the DTE Undefined - until progressing into the Podium Pathway; or until no longer meeting the KPIs for Associate.
 Must show improvement in the areas identified in the IPP